Your browser is not supported or outdated so some features of the site might not be available.

 7.2 Music

 The Apple HomePod 2 is decent for music.
 Like most premium devices on the market, it has a room correction tool that automatically adjusts its output based on your room's unique acoustic characteristics.
-Voices and lead instruments are clear and present in the mix, with a touch of extra brightness in the treble.
-It can reproduce a more extended low-bass than its predecessor, which is great for fans of bass-heavy music like EDM and hip-hop.
-That said, you can't customize its sound, which is disappointing if you want a different sound.
+Voices and lead instruments are clear and present in the mix, and there's a touch of extra brightness in the treble.
+Also, this speaker can reproduce a more extended low bass than its predecessor, which is great for fans of bass-heavy music like EDM and hip-hop.
+That said, you can't customize its sound at all, and it has to downmix stereo content into mono, which is disappointing for such a premium speaker.

 Pros